ghi-electronics/duelang-website/software/coding-options/excel.md

 1. Go to File > Options
 2. In the Excel Options dialog click Add-ins
-3. At the bottom of the dialog in the Manage: drop-down select COM Add-ins and click Go
+3. At the bottom of the dialog under Manage: drop-down select COM Add-ins and click Go
 4. Check the box for Microsoft Data Streamer for Excel

 You should now see the Data Streamer tab in the Excel ribbon.